cestastanford/grandtour/scholars-essays/sama-rosalba-carriera.md

 <figcaption id="samaCap1">

-<b>Fig. 1:</b> This visualization shows the names of Grand Tourists who appear in the <i>Grand Tour Explorer</i> and are associated with Rosalba Carriera.
-The different colors indicate the nature of their association(s) with the artist.
+<b>Fig. 1:</b> This visualization shows the names of 81 individuals in the <i>Grand Tour Explorer</i> who were identified by entering "Rosa Carriera" into the free search tool.
+This means that her name occurs somewhere in each of their <i>Explorer</i> entries.
+Close reading of the 81 entries was combined with information from additional sources to identify what associations the travelers had with Rosa Carriera.
+Notably, many of the women travelers whom Carriera is known to have interacted with are not listed here because their entries in the <i>Grand Tour Explorer</i> are stubs produced from their husbands'or fathers' entries in Ingamells' <i>Dictionary</i>, and as such do not contain a narrative about their travels.
+See discussion in <a href=" " target="_blank">Introduction</a>. <a href="https://docs.google.com/spreadsheets/d/14Ex2B4Int9NgSkkf8kQ8vKCSATOKxR0UBdB4yzlkJ8I/edit#gid=0 target="_blank">Explore the data behind this visualization.</a>
 </figcaption>

 </figure>